 When you think Russia, you think vodka.
 But it turns out the world’s largest nation has a love for tea, as well as the hard stuff.
 A great place to stop for tea in the cultural city of St Petersburg is the Singer Café.
 This beautiful Art Nouveau building sits on the second floor of the Dom Knigi bookshop in the city’s historic centre and features giant arched windows that frame the impressive colonnades of the Kazan Cathedral opposite.
 Everything from green leaf to Earl Grey is on the menu, along with homemade cheesecake, chocolate pie and pastries.
 Yum.

 St Petersburg is a port of call for our cruises to the Baltics, which are new for summer 2017.

-TUI SENSATORI Resort Barut Sorgun offers candlelight yoga, a Turkish bath, swim-up rooms and 24 different types of massage.
+TUI SENSATORI Barut Sorgun offers candlelight yoga, a Turkish bath, swim-up rooms and 24 different types of massage.

 TUI SENSIMAR Medina Gardens are a great base for shoppers, with Marrakech’s bustling markets only five minutes’ walk away.

 As the name suggests, the Goldi Sands is right on a golden-sand beach.
 Plus, it’s a brilliant launching point for daytrips to the green-clad hills of Sri Lanka’s tea plantations.